 Founded in February of 2009 by Jack Dorsey, who is also the founder of Twitter.com, Square has seen tremendous growth in a very short amount of time.
 Much of the company’s success can be attributed to the fact that Square has ingeniously broken the mold of credit card processing by removing the traditional barriers-to-entry that restricted processing services to actual businesses and instead brings credit card acceptance to the individual, or essentially anyone and everyone.

 Signing up for the company’s payment processing service is simple: iPhone, iPad, and Android users simply fill out a quick form, download the Square app, and then await the arrival of the Square up reader in the mail.
 The Square credit card reader plugs into the headphone jack of the phone or tablet, thereby making it a mobile credit card terminal.
-In fact, Square’s model has been so successful that it has attracted big name competitors such as Intuit (GoPayment) and North American Bancard (Pay Anywhere), as well as numerous others both domestically and internationally.
+In fact, Square’s model has been so successful that it has inspired numerous clones from both big name competitors and fledgling startups.

 Other Square Services